-You will learn to think about the railway network at DB from a planner's perspective.
+You will learn to think about railway networks from a planner's perspective.
 Making up ICE rotations sounds easy at first, but you will soon find out that a lot of constraints have to be taken into account and do not forget about the size of Germany's rail network!
 This makes finding and understanding suitable mathematical programming models a difficulty of its own.
 It will be your daily business to deal with huge data sets.
 You will write scripts to process the data and extract useful information.
-At your option you can come up with your own ideas and propose and implement extensions for our optimization core.
 The past project assignments included to find out how robust optimization methodology can be incorporated in the optimization process and to develop a rotation plan for the situation that a restricted amount of train conductors is available, e.g. in a strike scenario.

 The prospective participant should:

 - have a good command of a high-level programming language (preferably C++) and experience in writing scripts, e.g. in Python or Shell,

 - have attended classes in the area of combinatorial optimization, linear and integer programming or acquired the foundations of this field by some other means